 - The minimum number of responses needed for colleagues’ surveys is

-- Alternative surveys are permissible as long as they are agreed in advance by the RO.
+- Alternative surveys are permissible as long as they are agreed in advance by the appraiser.

 - Surveys arranged and analysed “in house” in a practice are not suitable.

 - Email patient surveys are suitable only if all patients seen use email and the patients selected are identified by an independent third party who gather and analyse the result.

 The RO and Appraisal Leads are aware that GPs have different work environments and if a GP would find gathering data a problem please be in touch with their allocated appraiser well before the appraisal meeting for advice.

 The rationale behind all this is GMC guidance:

 “Those asked to give you feedback must be chosen from across your whole scope of practice.
 You should use standard questionnaires that have been validated and are independently administered to maintain objectivity and anonymity.
 You must agree any alternative approaches with your responsible officer.
 You should not personally select those asked to give feedback about you, and you should make sure the method used for collecting feedback allows responses to be obtained from a representative sample.”